Rethinking Clustering for Robustness: From Robustness to Clustering Loss

 \subsection{ClusTR: Clustering Training for Robustness}

-Our theoretical study finds an intrinsic connection between clustering and robustness: clustering-based classifiers intrinsically possess a robustness radius.
+Our theoretical study finds an intrinsic connection between clustering and robustness: clustering\=/based classifiers intrinsically possess a robustness radius.
 As such, optimizing a loss designed for clustering tends to maximize this robustness radius.
-We also observe that a \emph{Clustering Loss} such as Equation \eqref{eq:second_loss}, which is designed to induce robustness according to Theorem \ref{thm1}, can be reduced to the \textit{Magnet Loss} of Equation \eqref{eq:magnet_loss} as a special case.
+We also observe that a \emph{Clustering Loss} such as Equation \eqref{eq:second_loss}, which is designed to induce robustness according to Proposition \ref{thm1}, can be reduced to the \textit{Magnet Loss} of Equation \eqref{eq:magnet_loss} as a special case.
 Based on these observations, we propose Clustering Training for Robustness (ClusTR): a simple and theoretically-motivated framework for inducing robustness during DNN training without the need to generate adversaries.
-ClusTR exploits our theoretical findings by combining a \emph{Clustering Loss} with simple DNN training techniques.
+ClusTR exploits our theoretical findings by combining a \emph{Clustering Loss} with simple DNN-training techniques.

 For the \emph{Clustering Loss}, ClusTR incorporates the well-studied \textit{Magnet Loss} to induce semantic clustering of instances in feature space.
 Although effective in its task, this loss suffers from slow convergence~\cite{magnet}.
 ClusTR mitigates this issue by introducing a simple \emph{warm start} initialization.
 For a given model and dataset, ClusTR first conducts nominal training, \ie standard Cross Entropy training, until reasonable performance is achieved.
 Then, it removes the last linear layer and fine-tunes the resulting DNN by applying the \textit{Magnet Loss} on the output of the penultimate layer.
-The \textit{Magnet Loss} in ClusTR aims at optimizing the robustness radius of Theorem \ref{thm1}, while using a warm start initialization to increase convergence speed without hindering test set accuracy.
+The \textit{Magnet Loss} in ClusTR aims at optimizing the robustness radius of Proposition \ref{thm1}, while using a warm start initialization to increase convergence speed without hindering test set accuracy.
 In this work, we choose the \textit{Magnet Loss} to be the \textit{Clustering Loss} in ClusTR.
-However, the result in Theorem~\ref{theo:delta_bound} is agnostic to this choice, so we expect our results to extend to other choices of \textit{Clustering Loss}.
+However, we remark that Proposition~\ref{theo:delta_bound} is agnostic to this choice, so we expect our results to extend to other choices of a \textit{Clustering Loss}.